Cracked Concrete Explained

 Uncracked concrete, an assumption too far?

 Following the update to BS EN 1992:4:2018, ACS has changed the way we specify what type of anchor to be used with our products.
-Currently, its standard practice to allow the engineer or contractor to make the decision on the type of fixings used, however, ACS will now specify cracked concrete fixings on all new projects from the 3rd of October 2019.
+Currently, its standard practice to allow the engineer or contractor to decide on the type of fixings used, however, ACS will now specify cracked concrete fixings on all new projects from the 3rd of October 2019.
 The switch to the superior fixing method removes any guesswork or assumptions from the process.
 To find out more about this change, click here